src-d/blog/content/upcoming/enry.md

 </style>

 ## enry (⊙.☉)?
-If you don't know yet what is *enry* looking at the so descriptive name of "enry", maybe it's because you aren't the kind of guy keen on films.
+If you don't know yet what is *enry* looking at the so descriptive name of "enry", maybe it's because you aren't the kind of person keen on films.
 Don't worry about it and keep reading.

-*[enry](https://github.com/src-d/enry)* is a tool written in Go to perform file language detection, being a port of github's project *[linguist](https://github.com/github/linguist)*.
+*[enry](https://github.com/src-d/enry)* is a tool written in Go to perform file language detection.
+It started as a port of github's project *[linguist](https://github.com/github/linguist)*.

-With *enry* you can know what language a source file is written in based on its name and content, and get known over other features such as if a file is using a configuration language, it's a file used for project documentation or a vendored file, it's a dotfile or even if a file's data is a binary value.
+With all the tools that *enry*  provides,  you can know what is the language a file was written, whether this file is used as documentation for a project, is a vendor file or even if it is a binary file.

 ## Why develop a port?
 Some time ago at source{d}, we needed to detect language for every file in every repository to perform analyzing job in our previous pipeline.
-To face this task, we looked at [github's linguist project](https://github.com/github/linguist), a Ruby library that offered what we needed, but not addressed all our requirement thought.
+To face this task, we looked at [github's linguist project](https://github.com/github/linguist), a Ruby library that offered what we needed, but not addressed all our requirements thought.

-So it raised  the need of implement an approach to fit in a mostly developed environment in Go, give a good performance and keep compatibility with its mother project.
+So it raised the need to implement an approach to fit in an environment mostly developed in Go, give a good performance and keep compatibility with its mother project.
 That's the reason why *enry* was born.

-At the beginning, *enry* was only a few bunch of the  functionalities *linguist* had, enough to cover those detection cases which were precised in that moment.
+At the beginning, *enry* had only a bunch of the  functionalities *linguist* had, enough to cover those detection cases which were precised in that moment.

-As the time passed, *enry* showed it was a  valuable tool that could be used in other projects (e.g.,[babelfish](https://github.com/bblfsh)) and it started to incorporate the almost whole functionality that *linguist* exposes.
+As the time passed, *enry* showed it was a  valuable tool that could be used in other projects (e.g.[babelfish](https://github.com/bblfsh)) and it started to incorporate almost all the features *linguist* has.

-## How enry works?
+## How does enry works?
-To acquire the goal of detecting language from a file is the propose of the functions:
+The goal of detecting language from a file is achieved by the functions:
 ```
 func GetLanguage(filename string, content []byte) (language string)
 func GetLanguages(filename string, content []byte) []string
 ```
-After call `GetLanguages`, maybe exists more than one possible languages that could be the language for the file, so `GetLanguages` returns all of them, and `GetLanguage` return one of them (in fact the most likely one thanks to the classifier, so let classifier's explanation for later).
+After calling `GetLanguages`, there could be more than one possible language detected for the file, so `GetLanguages` returns all of them, and `GetLanguage` returns one of them (in fact, the most likely one thanks to the classifier, we'll cover the classifier later).

 The detection process must be split in several steps that form a chain or sequence of strategies.
-This strategies need the file's name and content and a list of candidates(a list of possible languages for the file).
+This strategies need the file name, content and a list of candidates (a list of possible languages for the file).
 Strategies are typed functions with the next signature:
 ```
 type Strategy func(filename string, content []byte, candidates []string) (languages []string)
 ```